On the clique number of Paley graphs of prime power order: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank J\'ozsef Solymosi and Ethan White for valuable suggestions.
-The author would also like to thank Joshua Zahl and Greg Martin for helpful discussions.
+The author would like to thank J\'ozsef Solymosi and Ethan White for their valuable suggestions, and Greg Martin and Joshua Zahl for helpful discussions.
+The author also would like to thank the anonymous referees for a careful reading of the draft.